 Mixing with a spatula or in a stand mixer on slow speed, pour in enough of the water to make a soft not sticky dough.

 Knead for 5-10 minutes until smooth, elastic and springy.

-In a small pan, melt the butter and oil together then add the onion and bay leaves – cook for a couple of minutes in medium heat but don’t let the onions colour.
+In a small pan, melt the butter and oil together then add the onion, rosemary and bay leaves – cook for a couple of minutes on a medium heat but don’t let the onions colour.
 Turn down the heat to low and cover, stirring every ten minutes or so until the onions are fully translucent and very soft.
 If there is a lot of liquid, take off the heat and cook on high for a minute until it has evaporated, stirring constantly to prevent them catching.
 Remove the bay leaves and leave to cool.